Beginning of studies and orientation week

-Everything else, such as scope, extent and time frame, is then arranged together with your supervisor.
+Finally, the details, such as scope, extent, and time frame, will be arranged with you by your supervisor.

 In general, it is advisable to think about your thesis at an early state in order to avoid conflicts (e.g. with the begin of a consecutive master degree course).